 Welcome to the website of the Task Team on Civil Society Organization (CSO) Development Effectiveness and Enabling Environment.

+The Task Team engages in a wide range of activities, including policy review, offering recommendations on ways forward and convening actors in dialogue.
 In its work, the Task Team mostly engages with the Global Partnership for Effective Development Co-operation as well as the 2030 Agenda and the Sustainable Development Goals.

 Task Team bi-annual meeting